omouravictor/android-my-tasks/README.md

 This project is part of my personal portfolio, so, I'll be happy if you could provide me any feedback about the project, code, structure or anything that you can report that could make me a better developer!

-Also, you can use this Project as you wish, be for study, be for make improvements or earn money with it!

-It's free!

 ## Installer

 If you want to test the App in the Production mode, the installer is on below: